 Like most plants, these plants need good drainage.
 The potting soil should be moist soil, but definitely not soaked.
 Stick to watering your new plant once or twice a month.
 Since they are typically indoor plants, I recommend using a hanging basket.
 A 1-gallon pot is perfect for candy corn plants.

 We love our festive candy corn plant which is blooming just in time for Halloween! #candycornplant #cupheamicropetala #hummingbirdplant #autumnflowers #cigarplant #plantsofinstagram #petal_perfection #instabloom #gardenchat #gardenlove #garden_explorers #nature_brilliance #floweroftheday #flowerstagram #visitsc #upstatesc #palmettostate #discoversc #organicgarden #fallflowers #naturewalk #naturephotography #nature_seekers #flowerlovers #mygarden #splendid_flowers #ilovegardening

 There's also a vine that looks similar to candy corn.
-Candy corn vine's botanical name is manettia luteorubra.
+The candy corn vine's botanical name is manettia luteorubra.
 For the purpose of indoor decor, I would advise using a candy corn plant indoors.
 If you choose to grow them outside, be sure to plant candy corn vine seeds, and give them an environment to bloom successfully in.
 Firecracker vines or candy corn vines grow well on trellises and parlays.

 Your candy corn vines will love full sun and partial shade!
 If you live in a hot and dry climate, this is perfect.
 You'll see these unique plants bloom in the summer through late fall.
 Candy corn plants are a perfect pick for a fall houseplant, although your garden can benefit from planting candy corn vines outside.
 Hummingbirds love these red-orange vines!